codeandkey/vault-ait-2015/client/README.md

 Vault uses AES-256 in GCM/GHASH mode for symmetric key encryption.
 This is used on all of the files to ensure security for the file content and integrity.
 Vault uses RSA with a 2048-bit key for security, integrity, and authentication with regard to sharing transactions.

-During initial configuration, a global user key is generated at random and stored locally.
+During initial configuration, a root group is created with the owner as the only user.
-This functions as the user password and is not encrypted. (and also stores no sensitive information)

-The user's globalkey is used for all symmetric cryptography.
+The root group cannot be modified.

 File header format
 ------------------